LAD-LAB/mb-pipeline/pipeline/README.md

 Overall, the steps are:
 - **Organize the data from the sequencing run**.
 You will need
 	- The raw sequencing data folder from the MiniSeq (usually named along the lines of `MNXXX_XXX`)
 	- A sample sheet (`.csv` file) mapping each barcode well (*e.g.* 1-A01, 1-B01, 1-C01, or wells A1, B1, and C1 from barcode plate 1) to 8-basepair forward and reverse barcode sequences.
 The sample sheet format specifications come from Illumina and are tightly standardized.
+See the "reference" folder for a template sample sheet.
 	- A sample data sheet (`.csv` file) mapping barcode wells to any metadata about your samples that is useful for quality control (*e.g.* extraction kit, protocol deviations, Qubit concentrations) or analysis (subject identity, intervention group, sample date, etc.)
 - **Access DCC, do initial set up, and transfer data and sample sheet to the cluster**.
 - **Run the pipeline**.
 This consists of two steps, each with an accompanying script: